autoai-org/AID/docs/guide/overview.md

 Lots of big companies have realised that one of the biggest bottlenecks in modern machine learning applications is the growing need for large, labelled datasets.
 Creating and annotating the datasets requires significant cost and time.
 To facilitate such a need, we have included Integrated Annotation Environment (IAE) for intelligent visual objects annotation.

-CVFlow was released on [GitHub](https://github.com/unarxiv/cvflow) in 2018, Since then the proposed workflow has been adopted by several online computer vision platforms, including training and annotating platforms.
+CVFlow was released on [GitHub](https://github.com/autoai-org/aid) from 2018, Since then the proposed workflow has been adopted by several online computer vision platforms.